Key takeaways

 Clarify who will be responsible for specific tasks and areas within the project.
 Discuss your own level of involvement in the project with the software development partner to ensure that everyone knows their responsibilities and there are no gray areas.

-Checklist for choosing a software development partner
+Checklist for choosing the right software development partner

 So, to develop a software application, it’s best to opt for one of the dev agencies, which exist in abundance all over the globe.
 But you should approach software development outsourcing thoughtfully: don’t be guided by your emotions and don’t pick randomly just to save time.